-This course offering is in progress.
-Please check back next term or contact the appropriate Program Assistant [PDF] to determine when this course will be offered again.
+This course offering is in progress and full.
+Please check back next term or subscribe to receive email updates.

 Upon successful completion, the candidate will be able to:

-define an Information Technology infrastructure, showing how it is comprised of hardware, software, networks and processes.
+Define an Information Technology infrastructure showing how it is comprised of hardware, software, networks, and processes.

-demonstrate the ability to manage the investment in Information Technology via calculation of benefit cost and return on investment budgetary and financing estimates.
+Demonstrate the ability to manage the investment in Information Technology via calculation of benefit cost and return on investment budgetary and financing estimates.

-manage organizational changes arising from introduction of information technologies by demonstrating understanding and leadership in implementation and training processes.
+Manage organizational changes arising from introduction of information technologies by demonstrating understanding and leadership in implementation and training processes.

 TMGT 7155 is offered as a part of the following programs: